Sudhan-io/InstruNet-AI/Milestone4/README.md

 ## 🧱 Instrument Condition Analysis

-The system estimates perceived acoustic age using harmonic fingerprint extraction.
+Instrument condition is predicted using a dedicated CNN model trained on augmented audio samples representing different degradation levels.

+### Condition Classes

+- Healthy / Well-maintained
+- Moderately Aged
+- Old / Degraded

-### Extracted Features
+### Model-Based Classification

+The condition model operates on mel-spectrogram inputs and learns acoustic degradation patterns such as:

+- Increased noise components
+- Spectral irregularities
+- Harmonic instability

+### Harmonic Feature Extraction (Interpretability)

+For transparency and analysis, the system also extracts:

 - Harmonic-to-Noise Ratio (HNR)
 - Spectral Flatness
 - Decay Variance

-### Output Categories

-- New / Well-maintained
-- Moderately Aged
-- Old / Degraded
+These metrics are included in the PDF report to provide technical insight into the predicted condition.

-This classification reflects **perceived acoustic condition**, not physical manufacturing age.
+⚠️ Condition classification represents *perceived acoustic quality*, not the physical manufacturing age of the instrument.
 ---

 ## 📤 Report Export